shivannis/xandr-docs-public/xandr-docs/articles/supply-partners/deal-eligibility-requirements.md

 ---
 title: Deal Eligibility Requirements
-description: In this article, learn about the deal eligibility requirements and ways to set up a deal for buyer members AN Talent (882) and AN Challenge (1370).
+description: In this article, learn about the deal eligibility requirements and ways to set up a deal for test buyer members AN Talent (882) and AN Challenge (1370).
 ---

 # Deal eligibility requirements